debiangamer/Huawei-E3372-Python3/README.md

 # Huawei-E3372-Python3
-Getting Huawei E3372 properties with Python3
+Getting Huawei E3372 properties with Python3.
+Displays a notification if 3G is used instead of LTE 30s after boot.
+Hard coded file paths.